Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

-We note that this regularity condition is rather mild and is satisfied by most families of naturally occurring shrinking targets.
-Such examples include shrinking cusp neighborhoods, shrinking tubular neighborhoods of a closed geodesic and shrinking metric balls.
+We note that this regularity condition is rather mild, and is satisfied by most families of naturally occurring shrinking targets.
+Such examples include shrinking cusp neighborhoods, shrinking tubular neighborhoods of a closed geodesic and shrinking metric balls, as will be shown later.